Digital and Computational Demography

 Technology Access over the Life Course

-The level of use and the rate of adoption of Information and Communication Technologies (ICTs), as well as the benefits and the extent to which ICTs foster connections and a support network, vary by demographic characteristics and across countries.
-We assess the differential demographic impact of access and the use of digital technologies as well as the implications of their adoption for intergenerational and long-distance contacts.
+The level of use and the rate of adoption of Information and Communication Technologies (ICTs) vary by demographic characteristics and across countries, as do the benefits and the extent to which ICTs foster connections and a support network.
+We assess the differential demographic impact of access and use of digital technologies as well as the implications of their adoption for intergenerational and long-distance contacts.
 We assess how intergenerational relationships may change as a result of technological progress, with unequal consequences on the well-being of different demographic groups.

 Ageing, Mortality and Longevity, Demographic Change, Intergenerational Relationships

 Estimating and Projecting Offspring Mortality over the Life Course for all Countries of the World Project details

 Formal Demographic Approaches to the Study of Inequalities in Mortality and Kinship Resources Project details

 Genealogical Approaches to Estimate Demographic Dynamics and the Role of Kin Support in the Context of Armed Conflicts Project details

 Intergenerational Transfers of Informal Care Time across Contexts and Sociodemographic Characteristics Project details